Nekosis/RHBot-v2/README.md

 - `/get-character-info` - Get information about a character using its ID.

+- `/edit-character` - Edit a character.
+Requires administrator permissions or the AI Manager role.

 - `/delete-character` - Delete a character.
 Requires administrator permissions or the AI Manager role.

 - `/monkeys-paw` - Begin a game of Monkey's Paw.
 You will have 5 wishes, and the mysterious Monkey's Paw will grant them—with a twist.